-American Standard of Perfection 2010
+American Standard of Perfection 44th Edition

 The American Standard of Perfection is a "complete description of all recognized breeds and varieties of domestic poultry."
-The Standard is the foremost authority to poultry judges, breeders and exhibitors and a reference for anyone trying to breed quality poultry.
+The Standard is the foremost authority to poultry judges, breeders, and exhibitors and a reference for anyone trying to breed quality poultry.
 Every breed and color recognized by the American Poultry Association is included in this book.

 "The Standard" is a wealth of information.
-There are full color drawings of both the male and female of many of the breeds and varieties of poultry.
+There are full-color drawings of both the male and female of many of the breeds and varieties of poultry.
 Included are technical terms, a collection of black and white figures including combs, feathers, anatomy of poultry, tails, wings, information on disqualifications, and description of colors and patterns.